alkpo1837/reddit_videos_downloader/README.md

 # Reddit content downloader

-A python program to download videos from all comments of a specific Thread.
+A python program to download Youtube videos from all comments of a specific thread.

 ## Prerequisites